How to Paint RV Cabinets

 We (and by we, I mean Tucker haha) sanded the island really well and have had zero issues with paint peeling even though it’s been over a year since then.

-I know, you wish I wasn’t telling you this haha!
-But trust me, don’t skip this one.
+I know you wish I weren’t telling you this, haha!
+But trust me, don’t skip sanding.

 Clean up from the sanding